palantir/conjure/readme.md

  - [value]
  - [another value]
 ```

+The values specified in the values list must be unique.

 #### Alias Definitions
 As a convenience, Conjure offers the ability to alias primitive types so that